Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Grid independence test

 \section{Grid independence test}

-A brief grid independence test was carried out.
-It was done with three resolutions, and they were tested with a surging rotor ($A_S = 4$~m \& $\omega_S = 0.63$~rad/s) under laminar inflow conditions.
-The resolutions for \emph{Level} 4 of the three cases were $\Delta/D = 1.25/80$ (\emph{coarse}, $5.6$M cells), $\Delta/D = 1.0/80$ (\emph{medium}, $10.9$M cells), and $\Delta/D = 0.8/80$ (\emph{fine}, $18.8$M cells).
-Note that the absolute value of $\varepsilon$ was kept as $D/40$.
-Their results are presented in Figure~\ref{fig:GridTest}, showing that the results were not sensitive to grid resolution.
-Though it seemed the results of \emph{coarse} were already quite similar to the other configurations, \emph{medium} was chosen for the simulations.
-The choice was based on considering the best practice established by the proceeding works \cite{sarlak2015role, martinez2015large} for using LES with ALM to model wakes of wind turbine, and $10.9$M cells was rather affordable with the given computational resources.
+A brief grid independence test is performed.
+It is performed with three resolutions and tested with a surging rotor ($v_{\mathrm{max}} = 0.22$ and $k_D = 7.0$) subjected to laminar inflow conditions.
+The resolutions for \emph{Level} 4 (see Figure~\ref{fig:paper_mesh}) of the three cases are $\Delta/D = 1.25/80$ (\emph{coarse}, $5.6$M cells, case \textbf{G1} in Table~\ref{tab:grid_independent}), $\Delta/D = 1.0/80$ (\emph{medium}, $10.4$M cells, case \textbf{5} in Table~\ref{tab:cases_Single_rotor}), and $\Delta/D = 0.8/80$ (\emph{fine}, $18.8$M cells, case \textbf{G2} in Table~\ref{tab:grid_independent}).
+Note that the absolute value of the smoothing factor ($\varepsilon$ in Equation~\ref{eq:ALM}) is kept as $D/40$.
+Their results are presented in Table~\ref{tab:grid_independent} and Figure~\ref{fig:GridTest}, which show that the results are not sensitive to grid resolution.
+Though the results of \emph{coarse} are already quite similar to the other configurations, \emph{medium} is chosen as the simulation setup.
+The choice is based on considering the best practice established by the proceeding works \cite{sarlak2015role, martinez2015large} when using LES with ALM to model the wake of a wind turbine ($\Delta_r < D/70$ and $\Delta_r \simeq \Delta$), and $11$M cells is reasonable with the given computational resources.